nhgritctran/PheTK/README.md

 - Each row must be unique, i.e., there should not be 2 instances of 1 ICD code in the same day.
 - Data must have these exact column names. "date" column is not used for later ICD-to-phecode mapping, but should be included to make sure ICD events occurred on unique dates.
+- "vocabulary_id" column can be replaced with "flag" column with 9 and 10 values.

+Example with "vocabulary_id" column:

 | person_id | date      | vocabulary_id | ICD   |
 |-----------|-----------|---------------|-------|